Ireland: Star Wars - Episodes VII and VIIISkellig Michael: Home of Luke Skywalker

 In the official trailer for The Last Jedi, Skellig Michael features from minute 0:24 to 0:52.

-The boats depart from Portmagee, Valentia Island (the departure point is opposite Portmagee - just across the bridge to the island) and Ballinskelligs.
+The boats depart from Portmagee (12 boats), Valentia Island (1 boat: the departure point is opposite Portmagee - just across the bridge to the island), Ballinskelligs (1 boat) and Caherdaniel (1 boat).

 General tips when planning a trip to Skellig Michael